 Moreover, although "[t]he state has mandated that school districts continue to provide special education to students with disabilities as required by federal laws, [it] has waived timelines that allow students to receive assessments and services quickly."
 Id.
-In short, "[s]pecial education attorneys in California say hundreds of clients, especially economically disadvantaged students and foster youths, overwhelmingly are not receiving the education or services they are entitled to, nor are students who need assessments to receive appropriate care."
+In short, "[s]pecial education attorneys in California say hundreds of clients, especially economically disadvantaged students and foster youths, overwhelmingly are not receive appropriate care."
 Id.

 Another report notes that "students who are from low-income families are overrepresented in special education, and may not have had devices or Internet access," which, according to Professor William Koski, Director of the Youth and Education Project at Stanford Law School, can constitute "automatic denial of their free, appropriate public education."
-See Anya Kamenetz, services and supports vital to providing effective special education are simply not transferred or transferrable to distance learning.5 For example, if students require an assistant in the classroom or a one-to-one aide, the absence of these accommodations generally prevents them from accessing their curriculum6
+See Anya Kamenetz, Families of Children with Special Needs Are Suing in Several States.
+Here's Why., NPR (July 23, services and supports vital to providing effective special education are simply not transferred or transferrable to distance learning.5 For example, if students require an assistant in the classroom or a one-to-one aide, the absence of these accommodations generally prevents them from accessing their curriculum6